Working to connect communities in Northeastern

 public meetings and input from a local advisory group, the engineering of the

-Pulse Milwaukee Line is complete and Pace has gone out to bid for construction
+Pulse Milwaukee Line is complete and station construction is expected to begin

 Modern vehicles with USB charging ports, interior digital video screens and

 free customer Wi-Fi have already been delivered.
 You may see them in service on

 existing route as we train drivers and show our riders what the future of transit

 looks like!
 Stations will include real-time "countdown"arrival signs and heated

 Pace anticipates an early 2018 start of the Pulse Milwaukee Line in Chicago

 and Niles.
 Furthermore, Pace has begun planning work on the Pulse Dempster Line,